Luanda is the capital of Angola. It is also the capital of Luanda Province.

 Located on the Atlantic Ocean, Luanda lies at 8º50’18” Latitude South and13º14’4″ Longitude East.
 The city has a population of 4.5 million.
 The majority of the population constitutes the African ethnic groups.

-The city, which hardly has any tourist attractive places, is not considered as a tourist destination.
-But its museums draw in tourists to it.
+The city, which hardly has any tourist attractive places, is not considered a tourist destination.
+But its museums draw tourists to it.

 Quatro de Fevereiro Airport, the largest airport in the country serves the city.
 It also has a broad railway network that links the cities.
 Buses and taxis are the forms of public transport in the city.

-The city hotels provide all modern facilities to its guests in addition to the mouth-watering traditional dishes.
+The city hotels provide all modern facilities to their guests in addition to the mouth-watering traditional dishes.
 The main hotels in the city are Alvalade hotel, Hotel Tropico and Le Presidente Meridien.

 Places of Attraction: